How to Optimize Your Ecommerce Value Proposition

 The bad news: CBD advertising is not allowed on many popular online ad platforms.
 The good news?
 Word-of-mouth marketing will be your best friend.

 Many brands look to social media influencers, experiential marketing, and audio advertising to generate attention for their brand and to disperse product testimonials.
-For those who have a smaller marketing budget, Facebook groups and subreddits are outlets that can get the word out for your products.
+For those who have a smaller marketing budget, consider soliciting reviews on free dispensary guide websites, many of which also cater to the CBD buying audience.
+Leveraging user content on these site is an excellent way to start CBD business without any advertising at all.

 Position your brand as a leader by attending trade shows like the NoCo Hemp Expo and CannaGrow Expo.
 You’ll get the chance to survey the competition, expand your reach, and build important contacts that can lead to profitable business opportunities down the line.

 Changing public opinions, growing consumer demand, and large sales forecasts make this a great time to experiment with selling CBD.
-However, your success as a merchant will also depend on a variety of other factors like your brand positioning, the types of products you sell, and the audience that you sell to.
+However, your success as a merchant getting started with CBD ecommerce will also depend on a variety of other factors like your brand positioning, the types of products you sell, and the audience that you sell to.

 CBD demand is expected to increase within the coming years.
-Despite the challenges of this “high-risk” industry, entrepreneurs are selling CBD to capitalize on growing customer interest.
+Despite the challenges of this “high-risk” industry, entrepreneurs are taking advantage of CBD business opportunities and selling CBD to capitalize on growing customer interest.
 If government regulations lighten, the industry could reach new heights in profitability.
 While time will tell whether they have staying power, CBD products currently provide a promising market for forward-thinking retailers.

 Miva offers a flexible and adaptable ecommerce platform that evolves with businesses and allows them to drive sales, maximize average order value, cut overhead costs, and increase revenue.
 Miva has been helping businesses realize their ecommerce potential for over 20 years and empowering retail, wholesale, and direct-to-consumer sellers across all industries to transform their business through ecommerce.